 These sort of questions set an internal conflict off in our bodies.

 - We know what we want most of the time.

-- We don’t what she wants, and we’ve been trained to be submissive to women.
+- We don’t what she wants, and we’ve been trained to be submissive to women, especially when married.
 Perhaps not overtly, but we’re taught to be the “Nice Guy” and take her needs into consideration, and above our own.

 So, we get stuck and say, “I don’t know.”
 Because we don’t know if you’re asking what we really want or if you’re asking what we think you want us to want.